sia-steve/Slate/source/index.html.md

 }
 ```

-returns the current settings along with metrics on the renter's spending.
+Returns the current settings along with metrics on the renter's spending.

-`"settings": {`
+**settings**
-// Settings that control the behavior of the renter.
+Settings that control the behavior of the renter.

-`"allowance": {`
+**allowance**
-// Allowance dictates how much the renter is allowed to spend in a given period.
+Allowance dictates how much the renter is allowed to spend in a given period.
 Note that funds are spent on both storage and bandwidth.

-`"funds": "1234", // hastings`
+**funds** | hastings
-// Amount of money allocated for contracts.
+Amount of money allocated for contracts.
 Funds are spent on both storage and bandwidth.

-`"hosts":24,`
+**hosts**
-// Number of hosts that contracts will be formed with.
+Number of hosts that contracts will be formed with.

-`"period": 6048, // blocks`
+**period** | blocks
-// Duration of contracts formed, in number of blocks.
+Duration of contracts formed, in number of blocks.

-`"renewwindow": 3024 // blocks`
+**renewwindow** | blocks
-// If the current blockheight + the renew window >= the height the contract is scheduled to end, the contract is renewed automatically.
+If the current blockheight + the renew window >= the height the contract is scheduled to end, the contract is renewed automatically.
 Is always nonzero.

-`"maxuploadspeed":     1234, // bytes per second`
+**maxuploadspeed** | bytes per second
-// MaxUploadSpeed by default is unlimited but can be set by the user to manage bandwidth.
+MaxUploadSpeed by default is unlimited but can be set by the user to manage bandwidth.

-`"maxdownloadspeed":   1234, // bytes per second`
+**maxdownloadspeed** | bytes per second
-// MaxDownloadSpeed by default is unlimited but can be set by the user to manage bandwidth.
+MaxDownloadSpeed by default is unlimited but can be set by the user to manage bandwidth.

-`"streamcachesize":  4`
+**streamcachesize**
-// The StreamCacheSize is the number of data chunks that will be cached during streaming.
+The StreamCacheSize is the number of data chunks that will be cached during streaming.

-`"financialmetrics": {`
+**financialmetrics**
-// Metrics about how much the Renter has spent on storage, uploads, and downloads.
+Metrics about how much the Renter has spent on storage, uploads, and downloads.

-`"contractfees": "1234", // hastings`
+**contractfees** | hastings
-// Amount of money spent on contract fees, transaction fees and siafund fees.
+Amount of money spent on contract fees, transaction fees and siafund fees.

-`"contractspending": "1234", // hastings, (deprecated, now totalallocated)`
+**contractspending** | hastings, (deprecated, now totalallocated)
-// How much money, in hastings, the Renter has spent on file contracts, including fees.
+How much money, in hastings, the Renter has spent on file contracts, including fees.

-`"downloadspending": "5678", // hastings`
+**downloadspending** | hastings
-// Amount of money spent on downloads.
+Amount of money spent on downloads.

-`"storagespending": "1234", // hastings`
+**storagespending** | hastings
-// Amount of money spend on storage.
+Amount of money spend on storage.

-`"totalallocated": "1234", // hastings`
+**totalallocated** | hastings
-// Total amount of money that the renter has put into contracts.
+Total amount of money that the renter has put into contracts.
 Includes spent money and also money that will be returned to the renter.

-`"uploadspending": "5678", // hastings`
+**uploadspending** | hastings
-// Amount of money spent on uploads.
+Amount of money spent on uploads.

-`"unspent": "1234" // hastings`
+**unspent** | hastings
-// Amount of money in the allowance that has not been spent.
+Amount of money in the allowance that has not been spent.

-`"currentperiod": 200`
+**currentperiod**
-// Height at which the current allowance period began.
+Height at which the current allowance period began.

 ## /renter [POST]